How to Make Gnocchi

 Mashed the potatoes or run them through a ricer to make them as smooth as possible.

-Flour, egg and salt are added to the mashed potato.
+Flour, egg and salt are added to perfectly mashed potato.
 Everything is mixed and kneaded together to form the dough.

 Using your hands, mix and slowing incorporate the flour and egg mix until the dough is no longer sticky and form a ball.

-Gnocchi dough tip: In addition to super soft potatoes, the other key to soft fluffy dough is to only add enough flour to bring the dough together and not be sticky.
-Do not over-knead the dough which will develop the gluten in the flour and make them tough.
+Dough tip: In addition to super soft potatoes, the other key to soft, fluffy dough is to only add enough flour to bring the dough together and not make it sticky.
+If the dough is sticky, there is too much moisture, so add a little flour.
+Do not over-knead the dough, as this will develop the gluten in the flour and make them tough.

-A portion of the dough is cut and rolled into a 3/4 inch thick log.
+A portion of the dough is cut and rolled into a ¾-inch (1.9 cm) thick log.

-Wonder how you get those ridges?
-Rolling the gnocchi over a fork or gnocchi board is how to make the ridges.
-The ridges are an important element to the gnocchi which helps sauce stick to them.
+Ever wonder how to get those ridges?
+Rolling the gnocchi over a gnocchi paddle/gnocchi board or the back of a fork is the way to create the ridges.
+The ridges are an important element of gnocchi, helping sauce stick to them.
+You can see the entire process in the attached video.

 If you’ve tried this or any other recipe on the blog then don’t forget to rate the recipe and let me know how they turned out the comments below.
 I love to hear from my readers!